eliotsykes/rspec-katas/supervillain-school-book-befuddler/README.md

 Your ultimate weapon is almost complete.
 The final task is to program the word-scrambling algorithm.

-Whilst laughing maniacally, write a `befuddle(text)` method.
+Whilst laughing maniacally, write a `befuddle(text)` method:

 - The `text` parameter is a `String` consisting of one or more sentences
+- Return the scambled text from the method (details below)
+- Assume the only punctuation character in the text is standalone periods `'.'` - no other punctuation will appear in the text
 - Assume sentences are always terminated with a single period `'.''`
-- Return the scambled text from the method (details below)
+- Assume sentences never have whitespace immediately before a period `'.'`
-- Return an empty string `''` if the given text is blank or nil
+- Return an empty string `''` if the given `text` string is `nil`, empty or only whitespace
-- If the input text contains consecutive whitespace, the scrambled text will collapse this down to a single whitespace character
+- The scrambled text contains no consecutive whitespace characters.
+Any consecutive whitespace characters are squeezed to a single whitespace character `' '`.
+- The original input `text` is never returned from the method
+- The original input `text` is never modified by the method
+- Surrounding whitespace present on the original input `text` should not be present on the returned scrambled text

 Scramble *each* sentence in the `text` parameter in the following way: